mauro-d/summon-middleware/README.md

   }
 ));
 ```
-The first parameter for summon-middleware is an express or connect middleware, while the
+The first parameter for summon-middleware is an express or connect middleware
-second is a function that return a boolean value.
-The predicate function represents the condition by the middleware has to be used or not.
+or an array of them, while the second one is a function that returns a boolean
+value.
+The predicate function represents the condition for which the middleware
+or more of them have to be used or not.

-If the parameter's type do not match with those required an error will be thrown.
-In pariticular the error will be an
+If the parameters' type does not match with those required, an error will be
+thrown.
+In pariticular, the error will be an
 instance of **SummonMiddlewareError**.